Julie-nguyen5960/creative_coding_blog/posts/fifth-week.md

 **"Gazers"**- An artful interpretation of the moon phases that utilises cool colours and implements a hazy glitch effect, in which overlays the moon encased in a lattice box.

 - According to Florian Cramer's 'What is post-digital' essay, she defines it as the "messy state of media, arts and design after their digitisation" and I believe that Matt Kane is a perfect example as a post-digital artist.
-This artist's produces all his generative artworks digitally, using p5.js to create the glitch effect.
+This artist produces all his generative artworks digitally, using p5.js to create the glitch effect.
 I've noticed that the artist tends to put the hashtag of #cryptoart or #nftart which reflects a shift transcending the analog era of art.

 **2. what technology are they using to produce their work?**